top of page

 *What geographic areas do you cover?

-*How do you assess children and young adults for Autism?
+*How do you assess children and young adults for Autism and/or ADHD?

 *My child behaves differently at home than they do at school including 'masking' behaviours.
 Will you be able to tell this from the assessment?